arun1111j/AI-Powered-Student-Mental-Health-Prediction-Support-System/README.md

 This project is an AI-powered system designed to identify students who may be at risk of mental health challenges using machine learning.
 By analyzing academic performance, behavioral patterns, and optional self-reported data, the system provides early intervention recommendations and connects students with appropriate support resources.

-simple README.md with a link to the documentation:
+simple README.md with a link to the documentation: `ai-powered-student-mental-health-pr.vercel.app`

 ### Our Mission